broadinstitute/cromshell/developer_docs/cromshell_package_releases.md

 # Cromshell Package Releases

 Cromshell can be installed from a brew tap or through pypi.
-Having these sources updated to have the latest releases of Cromshell is important.

 ## Brew Tap